 - Gỏi Cuốn Lá Chuối – 57 Trần Khắc Chân Street, Tân Định Ward, Dist.1

-Price range: $0.2 – $0.4 (VND 5,000 – 10,000) / a roll
+Price range: $0.2 – $0.4 (VND 5,000 – 10,000) / a roll.

 If you haven’t eaten Ốc, you haven’t gone to Saigon.
 This food is particularly the top special food of Vietnam in general.
 Nevertheless, it’s even super special in Saigon as there is nowhere has the variable kinds of Ốc in very different ways to process.
-Therefore, I have to add this especial food in to this Saigon food list, introducing Vietnamese cuisine to everyone.
+Therefore, I have to add this special food to this Saigon food list, introducing Vietnamese cuisine to everyone.

 It’s very hard for me to tell specifically about how to make or process Ốc.
 Popularly most of the restaurants will process it by boiling, grilling, frying with butter, garlic, tamarind, chili, etc. Furthermore, it’s also very difficult to say how many kinds of Ốc there are.
 I don’t really know their English name, or I’m even not so sure if they are.
-It’s better that I show you the address so you can figure out yourself.
+It’s better that I show you the address so you can figure it out yourself.